Odyno/simple-vertical-timeline/readme.txt

 * I18n

 = 0.0.3 =
-* Removed the autodate fill
+* Added anchor foreach event
 * New share icons
+* Removed the auto date fill
 * New settings page with help